 - Acrylic paint pouring art requires a sizable initial purchase that is not affordable for everyone;

 - You want your kids to try it but you don’t want to be stuck with a pile of unused expensive art materials in case they decide to quit after the first session;

 - Simply because they are fun too!

 So, sequential pouring of undiluted fluid acrylic paints of different colors directly onto canvas or a panel creates a marbelizing glaze effect, and, most importantly, you’ll have lots of fun doing it.
 An outcome is often unpredictable, in times full of exciting surprises and, sometimes, disappointments.

 Now, this marbelizing effect can be also achieved by another quite old technique widely used for producing marble paper.

 3D Objects and Paper Marbling Techniques and Recipes

 All Craft stores and Martha Stewart sell paper marbling kits, like this Suminagashi set, for ~$15.

 One thing that most people do not realize is that you can marbelize this way not only paper but the whole range of other things including canvas and 3D objects.

-Super easy to start, especially if you already have some acrylic, oil or even nail polish at home.
-Then the only 2 things you’ll need are a tray or a bucket and a liquid starch.
+Super easy to start, especially if you already have some acrylic, oil, or even nail polish at home.
+Then the only 2 things you’ll need are a tray or a bucket and liquid starch.
 Watch these videos to see what’s possible.